The Awakening Collective

 Unitive Stage

-Nibbana and Fruition Across the Densities
+Cessation and Fruition Across the Densities

-Fourth Density Fruition: Heart-Centered Realization
+Fourth Density Cessation: Heart-Centered Realization

 Upon emergence, the world is seen as meaningful and wounded.
 There is a strong sense that suffering needs care, healing, and love.
 The language of light and dark is common.
 Awakening is understood as a way to bring more love into a broken world.

-Fifth Density Fruition: Wisdom-Centered Realization
+Fifth Density Cessation: Wisdom-Centered Realization

-Sixth Density Fruition: Unified Realization
+Sixth Density Cessation: Unified Realization

 Seventh Density: Total Dissolution